How a Letter of Credit Works

 Also, communication is difficult across thousands of miles, different time zones, and different languages.
 A letter of credit spells out the details so that everybody is on the same page.
 Instead of assuming that things will work a certain way, everybody agrees on the process up front.

 To better understand letters of credit, it helps to know the terminology.

 Applicant: The party who requests the letter of credit.
-This is the person or company that will pay the beneficiary.
-The applicant is typically (but not always) an importer or buyer who uses the letter of credit to make a purchase.
+This is the person or organization that will pay the beneficiary.
+The applicant is often (but not always) an importer or buyer who uses the letter of credit to make a purchase.